 Teaching staff teams agree a Class Behaviour Charter that all children and teaching staff sign at the start of the academic year.
 This will set out what it means to "Be Ready, Be Respectful, Be Safe".
 Then teachers will routinely talk to pupils about the school expectations, celebrations, sanctions and behaviour policy, especially at the start of each short term.
 The children will also be reminded of these whenever it becomes necessary during the day, week or term.
-All classes must display the behaviour expectations, a behaviour chart, celebrations and sanctions.
+All classes must display the behaviour expectations, a behaviour chart and celebrations.
 The children should be reminded of these regularly and be able to say and explain the expectations of "Be Ready, Be Respectful, Be Safe".

-Pupil Responsibilities: We encourage children to have "jobs", important roles and responsibilities in class including: Monitors, Play Leaders, Forest School Leaders, House School Captains and School Council Representatives.
+Pupil Responsibilities: We encourage children to have "jobs", important roles and responsibilities in class including: Monitors, House School Captains and School Council Representatives.
 This promotes self-esteem, as well as our school values.